Conditions and diseases

 What is the cause?

-The risk of narrowing of the coronary arteries - and therefore coronary artery disease - increases:
+The risk of narrowing of the coronary arteries - and therefore coronary artery disease - increases with:

 • Age (men aged 35+, women starting from menopause)